At a glance

 School students collaborated with Museum scientists on their latest research, discovering science and nature through hands-on activities.

 Inspiring the scientists of the future

 Decoding Nature offered children of all ages the opportunity to participate in research led by scientists from the Museum.

 Activities varied depending on the research question, but included:

 - extracting samples for DNA sequencing

-The research focuses on using DNA barcoding to identify species and understand species relationships.
-For an introduction to DNA barcoding go to the Barcode of Life website, an international collaboration that Decoding Nature contributes data to.
+The research focused on using DNA barcoding to identify species and understand species relationships.
+For an introduction to DNA barcoding go to the Barcode of Life website, an international collaboration that Decoding Nature contributed data to.

-Students will learn the skills needed to collaborate with scientists and produce research-quality data for scientific publications.
+Students learned the skills needed to collaborate with scientists and produce research-quality data for scientific publications.

-- produce research-quality scientific data and DNA sequences
+- produced research-quality scientific data and DNA sequences

-- gain insight into a career in science
+- gained insight into a career in science

-We cover biological topics from Key Stages 2-4, Common Entrance and A-Level syllabuses.
+We covered biological topics from Key Stages 2-4, Common Entrance and A-Level syllabuses.